kingparra/hpfp/18_-_monad/notes.rst

 The type of ``(>>=)`` is visibly similar to that of ``fmap`` and ``(<*>)``, which makes sense since monads are applicative functors.

+..
+No that doesn't make any fucking sense.

 For the sake of making this maximally similar, we're going to change the *m* of